IBM/transition-amr-parser/scripts/README.md

         year = {1989},
     }

-to use you can call
+.
+See also [this paper](https://aclanthology.org/W05-0908).
+To use you can call

 ```bash
 python scripts/smatch_aligner.py \